System-rat/backup-rat/README.md

 A small learning project created due to a need for a highly configurable backup program and to learn Rust better.

-**Note:** the project development is slow due to me going to college.

 # License
 The project is licensed under the [MPL (Mozilla public license)](https://www.mozilla.org/en-US/MPL/2.0/).
 The license is included in the LICENSE.txt